appt-org/appt-website/blog/read-me.md

 With a CMS it's easier to re-use content, e.g. code samples.
 It is possible to re-use content when using Markdown/Docusaurus.
 For example, you can use JSON or parse Markdown.

 ### Code samples

-For code samples, we could use a folder named `code-samples` and use the file names as index.
+For code samples, we could use a folder named `code-samples` and use file names as indices.

 We could then create a `CodeSample` component, that has an `id` parameter.

 To insert `accessibility-label` for all platforms: